DMTF/Redfish-Tacklebox/README.md

                         The ID of the system to set --info, -info         Indicates if boot information should be reported --target TARGET, -t TARGET
-                        The target boot device; if not provided the tool will display the current boot settings --uefi UEFI, -uefi UEFI
+                        The target boot device; if this argument is omitted the tool will display the current boot settings --uefi UEFI, -uefi UEFI
                         If target is 'UefiTarget', the UEFI Device Path of the device to boot.
 If target is 'UefiBootNext', the UEFI